Summertime is the time to PARTY. (And by party I mean going to the mountains and finding somewhere quiet where you can finish your book.)

 Buy a new notebook!
 Or two!
 Or three!
-It twenty five!
+Or twenty five!
 Or five hundred and become the emperor of notebooks and build a vault to keep them all in!

-Writers are such a cliche as they stare wide eyed at notebooks in store windows (I actually have never seen a notebook in a store window), or pick them up, feeling the flop of the pages and smelling the cover.
+Writers are such a cliche as they stare wide eyed at notebooks in store windows (I actually have never seen a notebook in a store window), or as they pick them up, feeling the flop of the pages and smelling scent of the cover.

-If writers could they would have soaps that smelled like books.
+If they could, writers would have soap that smell like books.

 While we are talking about notebooks….buy a new book!
-Bookworms always need a new book and writers are almost by definition bookworms too.
+Bookworms always need a new book, and writers are almost by definition bookworms.

-It’s all free fun and games until everything is over due and you have too many fines that you are kept from checking out any more books until you turn yourself in and pay the librarians with a golden egg and harp.
+It’s all fun and games until everything is overdue, and you have too many fines that keep you from checking out more books until you turn yourself in and pay the librarians with a golden egg and harp.

 Go.
 Take it.
 Find yourself a spot and put a disturb at your peril sign on the door.